 Charmaine K. Harris’s practice focuses on medical device, products liability defense, and other complex litigation.
 She is a lead associate for a Fortune 500 Company defending its product liability and premises liability claims arising in state and federal courts nationwide.
 In that role, Ms. Harris conducts discovery depositions, represents the client at mediations, and negotiates settlements.
-Ms. Harris has also defended asbestos and employment-related disputes.
+Ms. Harris is also experienced in defending asbestos and employment-related disputes.

 Before attending law school, Ms. Harris was a senior medical design engineer in Medtronic, Inc.’s Neuromodulation business unit.
 As a medical device engineer, she designed, tested, and improved spinal cord stimulation devices.
 She is a named inventor on five patents for these devices.
 Her prior career as a medical device engineer gives her a sophisticated understanding of technologically complicated cases.

 Ms. Harris is a former Board member of the Minnesota Association of Black Lawyers (MABL).
 MABL’s mission is to promote and support the professional development of Black lawyers, judges and law students in Minnesota.
 She is also a member of the Minnesota Women Lawyers (MWL), dedicated to advancing the success of women lawyers.
 Ms. Harris served as co-chair of the 2016 MWL Annual Conference.
 She is admitted to practice in Minnesota, the District of Minnesota, and the District of Colorado.

 - William Mitchell College of Law (J.D.
 2011), Rosalie E. Wahl Moot Court

 - Minnesota Lawyer Up & Coming Attorney

 - Minnesota Association of Black Lawyers Scholarship Award